SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 The homography provider is responsible for providing the board orientation, especially the homography matrix which is inside the BoardOrientation object.

-.. automodule:: src.BSP.homographyProvider
+.. automodule:: BSP.homographyProvider
     :members:

 Bufferless Video Capture
 """"""""""""""""""""""""

-.. automodule:: src.BSP.BufferlessVideoCapture
+.. automodule:: BSP.BufferlessVideoCapture
     :members:

 Led Extractor